OzgeKocaoglu/RPG-Bot/README.md

 <img src="https://github.com/OzgeKocaoglu/prometheus/blob/master/icons/cat.png" alt="logo" width="800" height="auto" />
 <br />

-**Dog**: User can adopt a dog using that command and this command add ''Dog'' perm to the user.
+:dog: **Dog**: User can adopt a dog using that command and this command add ''Dog'' perm to the user.

 ```
 !kopek